Preston-Landers/concurrent-log-handler/README.md

 * More secure generation of random numbers for temporary filenames
 * Change the name of the lockfile to have .__ in front of it.
-* Provide a QueueListener / QueueHandler implementation for handling log events in a background thread (optional)
+* Provide a QueueListener / QueueHandler implementation for handling log events in a background thread.
+Optional: requires Python 3.

 ## Instructions ##